GailFairley/NapierGroupF/Usecases/use-case1.md

 ## MAIN SUCCESS SCENARIO

-Population breakdown

 1. Requests for population of all countries from largest to the smallest
+2. Requests for population of all continents from largest to the smallest.
-3. Requests for population of all continents from largest to the smallest.
+3. Requests for population of all regions from largest to the smallest.
-4. Brand Manager provides report for Marketing.
+4. Employee has easy access to the reports.

 ## EXTENSIONS